-The new system will directly benefit and be apparent to any who use it.
+The updated system will provide convenience and direct benefits to Texans who use it.

-Offer important credentialing opportunities for fire protection personnel through new and existing certifications, with the goal to better serve the citizens of Texas by enhancing the professionalism and expertise of the Texas fire service.
+Continue to offer important credentialing opportunities for fire protection personnel through new and existing certifications, with the goal to better serve the citizens of Texas by enhancing the professionalism and expertise of the Texas fire service.